kurtsev0103/swift-managers/README.md

 - NetworkingAlamofire - Network Manager for dispatching URL Requests based on [Alamofire](https://github.com/Alamofire/Alamofire).
 - NetworkingURLSession - Network Manager for dispatching URL Requests based on URLSession.

-## HOW TO USE
+## Installation
+Download the folder of the desired manager, insert it into your project and start using it right away.
 Each of the managers is independent of each other.
-You can download the folder of the desired manager, insert it into your project and start using it right away.
 P.S.
 To integrate any manager from the Firebase family.
 Note the initial initialization of this library in the Firebase documentation.

-# EXAMPLES
+## Samples and Example Usage

-## FirebaseAuth
+### FirebaseAuth
 ``` swift
 AuthManager.shared.login(email: "email", password: "password") { result in
     switch result {